A Solo Female Traveler’s Guide to 2 Magical Days in Savannah

 Salt Table

 I read about the Salt Table in quite a few guides.
 It features many different Georgia grown local products like spices, oils and vinegars, BBQ sauces, and syrups.
-The clerk was very friendly and helpful when I went in and showed my their top selling (and award winning) spice blends.
+The clerk was very friendly and helpful when I went in and he showed my their top-selling (and award winning) spice blends.
 These made great, useful souvenirs to bring home to friends and family.

 Collins Quarter